fregante/gsap-then/readme.md

 - Timelines: `.then` doesn't mark the official completion of the timeline unless it's the last method you call.

 These limitations are there because GSAP only supports one callback at a time (i.e. there can't be more than on `onComplete`).

+**Also:** because these are promises, they are only resolved once, not every time the timeline is completed.

 ## Dependencies